 Step 1: Written Notice to Vacate (3 to 30 Days)

 Your notice period depends on what type of violation you’re dealing with.
-Rent problems usually get a three-day notice, but month-to-month tenancies need 30 days if you’re terminating without cause.
+Rent problems usually get a three-day notice, but month-to-month tenancies need 30 days if you terminate without cause.

 The process starts from the day you properly serve the notice, not when you write it.

 Don’t count weekends or holidays in your notice period because Texas law doesn’t count them either.
-Serve a three-day notice on Friday and it doesn’t expire until Wednesday.
+Serve a three-day notice on Friday, which doesn’t expire until Wednesday.

 Also, make sure you’re serving the notice correctly.
-Post it on the outside of the door only if you can’t get inside to put it on the inside of the main entry door.
+Post it outside the door; only if you can’t get inside can you put it inside the main entry door.

 Step 2: Filing the Eviction Lawsuit (8 to 10 Days After Notice Period)

-The court will schedule your hearing for some time between 10 to 21 days after you file.
-This will depend on how backed up they are.
+The court will schedule your hearing between 10 and 21 days after you file, depending on how backed up they are.

 Court scheduling depends on how busy your Justice Court precinct is and what time of year you’re filing.
 Justice Court 1 in Fort Worth stays pretty backed up, so you might wait closer to three weeks for your hearing date.

-Summer months tend to be busier because that’s when most leases expire and people move around.
+Summer months are busier because most leases expire and people move around.

 Step 3: Court Hearing and Judgment (10 to 21 Days After Filing)